storybookjs/ember/docs/configure/sidebar-and-urls.md

 ## Generating titles based on `__dirname`

-As a CSF file is a JavaScript file, the exports (including the default export) can be generated dynamically.
-In particular you can use the `__dirname` variable to generate the title based on the path name (this example uses the paths.macro):
+As a CSF file is a JavaScript file, all exports (including the default export) can be generated dynamically.
+In particular you can use the `__dirname` variable to create the title based on the path name (this example uses the paths.macro):

 <!-- prettier-ignore-start -->